carpentries-incubator/docker-introduction/_episodes/03-running-containers.md

 * `ls`
 * `whoami`
 * `echo $PATH`
-* `cat /etc/os_release`
+* `cat /proc/version`

 All of these are being run from inside the running container, so you'll get information about the container itself, instead of your computer.
+To finish using the container, just type `exit`.

 ~~~
-lkdjf;alskdfj;lak? exit
+/ # exit
 ~~~
 {: .language-bash}